andyzack/shopping-list/README.md

 # shopping-list
 Display shopping list using React

-## Starting up the project

-This react app is build from scratch using webpack and Babel

 Preview: https://andrewaz.com/shopping-list/

+## Development Environment

+This react app is build from scratch using webpack and Babel, just clone, npm install and npm run start using the instructions below...

+Prerequisite: You’ll need to have Node >= 8.10 and npm >= 5.6 on your machine

 > <kbd> git clone https://github.com/andyzack/shopping-list.git [ENTER]</kbd>

 > <kbd> npm install [ENTER]</kbd>

 In the project directory, you can run: